Sockish/LLM-for-fraudulent-contracts/README.md

 # LLM-for-fraudulent-contracts
-A LLM project in progress to generate and revise fraudulent legal documents
+A LLM project to analyze and revise fraudulent legal documents